 While moral injury is not a new phenomenon, as a mental health paradigm it is a relatively new term.
 There are some definitions in the research literature, but there is no consensus on what it is and how it should be defined.
 In general, there is a lack of moral injury research.
 Compared to PTSD, suicide prevention, and other veteran issues, moral injury is a budding research subject among mental health practitioners, chaplains, social workers, and medical professionals.

-Research shows that not all female service members get the support they need.
+Some research shows that not all servicewomen get the support they need.
 Dr. Roberts conducted in-depth interviews with 10 women who were wounded during overseas assignments and only three of them received effective chaplain support.
-A follow-up study with 15 male chaplains from Christian and non-Christian denominations showed that many clergy lacked counseling training and knowledge about problems women in the military face.
+A follow-up study with 15 male chaplains from Christian and non-Christian denominations showed that many clergy lacked counseling training and knowledge about the problems faced by women in the military.

 Most denominations and seminaries provide little in the way of training specifically oriented to the needs of female service members.
-Women make up about 15% of the U.S. armed forces, but they suffer more than men from gender harassment, sexual assault, PTSD, and other traumas than men.
+Women make up about 15% of the U.S. armed forces, but they suffer more than men from gender harassment, sexual assault, PTSD, and other traumas.
 Women experience the military differently than men and this calls for a special ministerial approach.